GerHobbelt/tessdoc/ViewerDebugging.md

 About the only other MODEs that do anything are Dump Word, Row Gaps Hist, and Block Gaps Hist, all of which dump information to your terminal window.

 ## Other Display modes

 You can save some display time by not selecting Other/Uniform Display after deselecting Display/Bounding Boxes and selecting Display/Polygonal Approx. Instead, each word that you click on will get redisplayed in the new format

 ## Troubleshooting

-Get the message "kill %1: no such job" in the middle of a bunch of ScrollView: Waiting for server... messages?
+Get the message "`kill %1: no such job`" in the middle of a bunch of ScrollView: Waiting for server... messages?
 You have a problem with launching Java.
 On windows, the error messages should make it out to your terminal window, but on Linux, you will have to edit svutil.cpp to remove the ">/dev/null 2>&1" from the cmd\_template string.

 Try to run this command on linux
 ```